THE HEART OF THE AKC

 We are very selective as it relates to choosing homes for our puppies.
 We work very hard to match the right puppy with the right home.
 Many factors are taken into consideration as we work with our prospective puppy buyers.
 Are their small children, elderly people, and other dogs in the household?
 Does the home have necessary fencing?
 Is there a pool?
 If prospective buyers have had a basset previously or currently have one is also something we consider.
 The work schedules of prospective buyers is always a factor in our decisions.
 We discuss these and other issues with people before they are placed on our list of prospective puppy homes.

 We require every potential puppy buyer and their entire family to visit our home so they get to know us as breeders and for us to get to know our prospective puppy buyers.
 Meeting potential puppy buyers and their whole families is a very important to us.
 The visit is also important because people see all our dogs, especially the mother of the puppies, and our home.
 These visits usually occur after we have puppies.

 We require a spay and neuter contract and reserve the right to allow only a Limited AKC registration on any pet (non-show) puppies.
-The AKC registration papers are ONLY given to our puppy buyers after we receive proof from a licensed veterinarian that the puppy has been spayed/neutered.
+The AKC registration papers are ONLY given to our puppy buyers after we receive proof from a licensed veterinarian that the puppy has been spayed/neutered or we mutually agree on limited AKC registration.
 As part of our contract we require that our puppies have a fenced yard for exercise and a place to sleep in the house at night.

 For puppies sold to a show home we require that at least one of us to be a registered co-owner of the puppy unless special arrangements can be made.
 We will help show the dog if necessary and are always available for help and advice.
 Potential show puppies are seldom available before they are about six months old.
 Show puppies are sold only under a special contract that requires that they are shown.